How to Build Business Credit If You Have Bad Personal Credit

 It’s important to keep a close eye on your business credit reports so you can stay up-to-date on where your business’s credit stands.
 You may also catch errors and inaccuracies that take a serious toll on your credit.

-Remember, Your Personal Credit Matters
+How to Improve Your Personal Credit Score:

 If you improve your personal credit score, you’re more likely to get approved for business loans and avoid higher interest and insurance rates.
 Some of the best ways to strengthen your personal credit include: